CdC-SI/ZAS-EAK-CopilotGPT/README.md

     ```bash
     docker-compose ps
     ```
-    After the containers are successfully started, verify that the application is running correctly by accessing it through your web browser at http://localhost:3000.
+    After the containers are successfully started, navigate to http://localhost:3000 in your web browser to access the EAK-Copilot.